|

 a whole extra day

-without you in it . . .
+without you in it . . .a drone of bees

 in summer lavender